braincube-io/power-bi-connector/README.md

 ## The connector

-### Get your connector
+### Install the connector

-You can get your connector here
+You can get your connector [here](https://github.com/braincube-io/power-bi-connector/raw/master/Braincube/bin/Debug/Braincube.mez).

+Install this file into your `Documents\Power BI Desktop\Custom Connectors` folder.

+You might have to enable the "Uncertified connectors" in the Security Options of Power BI.

 --------